 - those involved to reach a shared view about the options.

 If Patrick insisted Victor continue to be ventilated, the clinical team would most likely meet with him again later to try to reach consensus about Victor’s treatment, before engaging in other dispute resolution options.

 Final legal observations

 The clinical team are able to lawfully withdraw Victor’s ventilation on the basis that continuing to provide it would be non-beneficial and futile.
-They do not require consent to withdraw the ventilation (except in Queensland where Patrick’s consent would be required), and may proceed to do so even if Patrick requested that it continue.
+They do not require consent to withdraw the ventilation (except in Queensland where a substitute decision-maker’s consent would be required), and may proceed to do so even if Patrick requested that it continue.
 However, it would be good practice for the clinical team to involve Patrick in discussions about Victor’s treatment, and to try to reach consensus.
 If there is disagreement between Patrick and the clinical team, dispute resolution, such as mediation, could be undertaken.